bwilliams4428/Cybersecurity/18-SIEMs Homework/18-SIEMs_Homework.md

 3. Build an alert that monitors every day to see if this server has any critical vulnerabilities.
 If a vulnerability exists, have an alert emailed to `soc@vandalay.com`.

-Submit a screenshot of your report and a screenshot of proof that the alert has been created.
 ![Image of aleart](https://github.com/bwilliams4428/Cybersecurity-Homework/blob/main/18-SIEMs%20Homework/images/Screenshot%20at%20Dec%2028%2021-47-27.png)
 ![Image of aleart](https://github.com/bwilliams4428/Cybersecurity-Homework/blob/main/18-SIEMs%20Homework/images/Screenshot%20at%20Dec%2028%2021-47-55.png)
 ![Image of aleart](https://github.com/bwilliams4428/Cybersecurity-Homework/blob/main/18-SIEMs%20Homework/images/q3.b.png)